 Figure 6 shows contours of the cloudiness at 0830, 0940 and 1030.
-These reveal that much of the south-east of the UK was overcast throughout the eclipse, with a band of mostly-clear and cloud-free conditions across the Midlands.
-This is in good agreement with both the visible and infra-red remote sensing images of the cloud field during the eclipse (c.f.
-Figure 7A of [7] and Figure 1B of [10]) and, as discussed in Section 4(b), is consistent with the observed temperature anomalies.
+These reveal that much of the southeast of the UK was overcast throughout the eclipse, with a band of mostly clear and cloud-free conditions across the Midlands.
+This is in good agreement with both the visible and infrared remote sensing images of the cloud field during the eclipse (cf. fig. 7a of [16] and fig. 1b of [6]) and, as discussed in §4b, is consistent with the observed temperature anomalies.

-Resolving changes in cloudiness caused by the eclipse is an important practical question, as images of the eclipsed Sun are scientifically very useful within the solar physics and astronomy communities (see, for example, [8,17,20]), and there is enormous public interest in viewing the eclipse.
-Therefore it is important to determine whether or not the eclipse can cause changes in the cloud field that could make a successful eclipse observation more or less likely.
-From Figure 6 there is a suggestion that the region of mostly-clear and clear sky was broader at 0940 than at either 0830 or 1030, which could perhaps be an eclipse-driven change in cloudiness.
-However, there were also weather related changes in cloud during the same interval, due to the slow southwards passage of a weak weather front, which complicates attributing changes in the cloud field to eclipse-driven effects.
+Resolving changes in cloudiness caused by the eclipse is an important practical question, as images of the eclipsed Sun are scientifically very useful within the solar physics and astronomy communities (see, for example, [17,18] and Scott et al. [19] in this issue), and there is enormous public interest in viewing the eclipse.
+Therefore, it is important to determine whether or not the eclipse can cause changes in the cloud field that could make a successful eclipse observation more or less likely.
+From figure 6, there is a suggestion that the region of mostly clear and clear sky was broader at 0940 than at either 0830 or 1030, which could perhaps be an eclipse-driven change in cloudiness.
+However, there were also weather-related changes in cloud during the same interval, due to the slow southwards passage of a weak weather front, which complicates attributing changes in the cloud field to eclipse-driven effects.